 I was a fat kid from a working class family

-The second event was more discreet but significantly more profound – I was at the age where I started to notice girls.
+The second event was more subtle but significantly more profound – I was at the age where I started to notice girls.
 Unfortunately, they didn’t notice me.

 Mark Clarke, CEO introducing Trainsmart Interactive

-Sport was to become a huge part of my life, bringing me years of enjoyment and great memories.
-However, academia was to be my ticket out of the council estate.
+Sport was to become a huge part of my life, bringing me years of enjoyment and fantastic memories.
+However, academia was to be my ticket out of poverty and off the council estate.

 My school was the largest comprehensive in the NE and not exactly the shining beacon of ”education for all” the government had hoped for.
 Most of the 2,500 pupils had a pathological hatred of anyone who attended class and did well in exams.
 This unfortunately brought me into direct contact with the Neanderthals who viewed school as a source of things to either break or steal, depending how they felt that day.
 Playing rugby and working out every day had side benefits – it stopped me being pummelled into dust by the school thugs.
-The odds weren’t great.
+The odds weren’t great to progress on to higher education.
 In my school year only 2 people got the grades to go to university – and I was one of them.
-I chose the university furthest away from home and went to Cardiff to study Economics and play Welsh rugby.
+Naturally, I chose the university furthest away from home and went to Cardiff to study Economics and play Welsh rugby.
 I never went back.

-It quickly became obvious that testing had limited potential and could never scale into a viable business.
-During a chat with (professional coach) Joe Beer, a stray comment sparked off a runaway sequence of events – “wouldn’t it be good if there was a system which could allow coaches to input their training methods and sessions and enable people to be remotely trained at the same high quality as 1-to-1 clients.”
-Little did I know that this project would grow to consume the next 8 years of my life.
+It quickly became obvious that testing had limited potential and could never scale up into a viable business.
+During a chat with professional coach Joe Beer, a stray comment sparked off a runaway sequence of events – “wouldn’t it be good if there was a system which could allow coaches to input their training methods and sessions to enable people to be remotely trained at the same high quality as 1-to-1 clients.”
+I said I’d go away and build one but little did I know that this project would grow to consume the next 8 years of my life.

-The seed germinated in my mind and I began to explore how to build a system that could do this.
-In those days, technology was still in its infancy.
-With today’s technology, jobs which took months of hard graft and manual coding can now be done in a matter of hours.
-After years of development, a chunk of money (mine and investors), a US patent and many, many sleepless nights, Trainsmart Interactive was born.
+The seed germinated in my mind as I began to explore how to build such a system.
+In those days, there was not much available and technology was still in its infancy.
+Everything had to be built from scratch and jobs which took months of hard graft and manual coding can now be done in a matter of hours with just a few clicks.
+After years of blue sky research and many dead-ends, a chunk of money (mine and investors), a US patent and many, many sleepless nights, Trainsmart Interactive was born.

 I don’t know what the future holds in store, but I have to say it’s pretty exciting!
 My focus is now shifting from designing and building the system to deployment and engaging customers.
 During all this time, my core vision has never changed.
 If I can help in the smallest way to positively influence someone’s life and not let them be the fat little kid who’s teased in the playground – I’ll be a happy man.